gdunkhase/ddb-next/Readme.md

 ####Runtime configurations
 In case there is a need to change the default configurations, through external configuration files it is possible to overridde the default configurations.
-A list of some predefined varibales is set below:
+A list of some predefined variables is set below:

     ddb.binary.url="http://www.binary-p1.deutsche-digitale-bibliothek.de"
     ddb.static.url="http://static-p1.deutsche-digitale-bibliothek.de"